 It helps also to simplify expectations and to not value productivity over wellness.
 Many find comfort in working, and it can be easy to fall out of balance and forget to set boundaries and simplify.

 Finding our Connection to All Things

-Nature, thankfully, is still available to most all of us and it is a fruitful way to feel a connection to all things.
+Time in nature is a fruitful way to feel a connection to all things.
 We can work outdoors, hike, and exercise, or even just sit and observe if the weather allows.
 As Steiner said, “You can get an idea of human nature only when you can see the relationship of the individual human being to the whole cosmos.”

 Finding Balance in Daily Life